Showing posts with label lion. Show all posts

 Lion Cubs

-The campus fountain was turned off because of a leak.
+The campus fountain was shut off due to a leak.

-We next stopped at Pope's Tavern where Ava learned about how the tavern was used as a hospital during the Civil War.
-Early cooking tools, furniture from the Forks of Cypress, and Civil War artifacts.
+We next stopped at Pope's Tavern, where Ava learned about how the tavern was used as a hospital during the Civil War.
+Early cooking tools, Cypress furniture, and Civil War artifacts.

 Ava asks the curator several questions about the articles in the museum.